 #3 Never eat in the ‘tourist’ area

 Don’t eat in the first restaurant you see (unless it’s the only one in town!) and never eat in the most touristic area of the city.
 The food is never that great and is often quite expensive!
-Every time I’ve done this, I’ve ended up walking a few blocks down the street, only to find the most gorgeous family run establishment.
-And while we’re talking about food, avoid restaurants that have photos of the food on the menu.
+Every time I’ve done this, I’ve ended up walking a few blocks down the street, only to find the most gorgeous family-run establishment.
+And while we’re talking about food, avoid restaurants that have photos of the food on the menu at all costs!

-#4 Head off the beaten path (at least once)
+#5 Head off the beaten path in Europe (at least once)

 Contrary to what you may think, train travel in Europe is easy, fast, and often pretty affordable (though the UK and Switzerland still have very pricey train fares!).
 When travelling by train in many countries, tickets are open-ended, meaning that they’ll need to be validated before you start your journey.
 Should you not do this, you can receive a fine, even if you paid for the ticket!